 Where is the cheapest place to retire in Spain?

 Smaller inland cities like Jaén, Lugo, and Zamora offer some of the lowest living costs in the country.
-These areas provide good quality of life at a more affordable price than coastal hotspots.
+These areas provide a good quality of life at a more affordable price than coastal hotspots.

 How much do I need per month to retire in Spain from the UK?

-On average, British retirees should budget €2,000–€2,500/month for a comfortable lifestyle.
+On average, British retirees should budget €2,100–€2,500/month to live comfortably in Spain.
 This includes rent, groceries, utilities, transport, and leisure.
 Homeowners with no mortgage may need less.

 Add extra for: